ethanwicker/isl/ch5/2021-02-15-cross-validation-001.md

 The validation set approach is conceptually quite simple and easy to implement, and is particularly useful for demonstration purposes, but has two potential drawbacks:

 1. Due to the randomness of creating the training and validation sets, the validation set estimate of the test error is often highly variable.
-A group of outliers, for example, may end up in the training set, the validation set, or split among both sets due to chance.
+A group of outliers, for example, may end up in the training set, the validation set, or split among both sets simply due to chance.

 2. Since a subset of observations is intentionally left out of model training, the model is trained on less data.
 Because models tend to perform better when more data is available, the resulting validation set error rate will tend to overestimate the test error rate.
 If the same model were fit on all available observations, it would likely provide a lower test error rate in practice.